-Held at 1 April 2007 Granted as Compensation Exercised Held at 31 March 2008 Vested during the year Vested and exercisable at 31 March 2008 John Hughes 1,500,000 - 443,750 1,056,250 443,750 - Peter Eaton 600,000 - 177,500 422,500 177,500 -
+Held at 1 April 2008 Granted as Compensation Exercised Held at 31 March 2009 Vested during the year Vested and exercisable at 31 March 2009 John Hughes 1,056,250 - 532,109 524,141 532,109 - Peter Eaton 422,500 - 212,844 209,656 212,844 -

-4.5.
-Audit, Risk and Compliance committee
+4.4.
+Audit, Risk and Compliance Committee

-The Audit, Risk and Compliance committee has a documented charter, approved by the board.
+The Audit, Risk and Compliance Committee has a documented charter, approved by the Board.
 The charter is available on the Company's website.
 All members are non-executive directors with a majority being independent.
 The Chairperson may not be the Chairperson of the board.
-The Audit, Risk and Compliance committee advises the board on the establishment and maintenance of a framework of internal control and appropriate ethical standards for the management of the Company.
+The Audit, Risk and Compliance Committee advises the Board on the establishment and maintenance of a framework of internal control and appropriate ethical standards for the management of the Company.

-The members of the Audit, Risk and Compliance committee during the year were:
+The members of the Audit, Risk and Compliance Committee during the year were:

-- David Carter, Bachelor of Economics and Bachelor of Laws (Hons), Master of Law, Bachelor of Civil Law, (Independent Chairman) - Independent, Non-Executive - Bernard Carrasco, MBA Independent, Non-Executive - Peter Henley Independent, Non-Executive - Gordon Howlett Bachelor of Economics (Hons) Non-Executive (retired 31st May 2007)
+- David Carter (Independent Chairman) Independent, Non-Executive - Bernard Carrasco Independent, Non-Executive - Peter Henley Independent, Non-Executive

-The Company Secretary, Peter Eaton, acts as Secretary to the committee.
+The Company Secretary, Peter Eaton, acts as Secretary to the Committee.

-The external auditors and the managing director are invited to audit, risk and compliance committee meetings at the discretion of the committee.
-The committee is required to meet at least twice during the year and committee members' attendance record is disclosed in the table of directors' meetings on page 6.
+The external auditors and the Managing Director are invited to Audit, Risk and Compliance Committee meetings at the discretion of the Committee.
+The Committee is required to meet at least twice during the year and Committee members' attendance record is disclosed in the table of directors' meetings on page 5.